trancee/phonegap-plugin-fast-canvas/README.md

 Unlike the HTML5 canvas, FastCanvas will encompass your entire screen and cannot be integrated with other elements in the DOM.
-It lives outside of the DOM in a separate rendering surface that fully covers all HTML content.
+It lives outside of the DOM in a separate rendering surface that is coverder by HTML content.
 More on how FastCanvas is displayed to the screen is available in the [Architecture](#architecture) section.
 If you already have an application which uses a full screen DOM canvas, switching over to FastCanvas could be an easy way to provide a boost in performance, and consistency within